 Traumatic Brain Injury Statistics in Illinois

-The Illinois Department of Health confirmed more than 200,000 people in Illinois suffered from traumatic brain injuries in one reported year.
-Of those people with brain injuries, over 1,600 of them died, and eighteen percent of those deaths were the result of traumatic brain injuries sustained in motor vehicle accidents.
+The latest stats from the Illinois Department of Health show that 29,697 people in Illinois suffered traumatic brain injuries in one recent year.
+Of those people with brain injuries, 2,780 of them died from their injuries.

 What is a Traumatic Brain Injury?